People

 Sachini Ranasinghe

-Sachini is interested in applying Remote Sensing Techniques for inland water quality monitoring.
-She uses satellite imagery to study water quality parameters such as suspended particulate matter and algal bloom development in order to provide helpful information for the management and decision-making related to environmental conservation and policy development.
-Sachini is passionate about studying nature and climate and enjoys diving and traveling in her free time.
+Sachini is interested in applying Remote Sensing techniques for inland water quality monitoring.
+She uses satellite imagery to study water quality parameters such as suspended particulate matter and algal blooms to provide information for environmental management and policy decisions.
+Sachini develops LakeSense, a data pipeline that derives high-quality time series of lake water quality indicators from Landsat and Sentinel-2 imagery.
+She is passionate about studying nature and climate and enjoys diving and traveling in her free time.

 • M.Sc Geology, Kent State University